anvesh-27/Gideon/README.md

 Hit enter to run the code.
 Now close the Powershell Window.

 ## Python requirements
+You need to have python3 to run this
 ```
 pip install -r requirements.txt
 ```